arm/mlia/README.md

 ## Trademarks and copyrights

-* Arm®, Ethos™-U, Cortex®-M, Corstone™ are registered trademarks or
+* Arm®, Ethos™-U, Cortex®-A, Cortex®-M, Corstone™ are registered trademarks or
   trademarks of Arm® Limited (or its subsidiaries) in the U.S. and/or elsewhere.
 * TensorFlow™ is a trademark of Google® LLC.